 On May 2013, it was reported that he had a partial stroke, an attack he survived.
-On April 2014, he won N1m cash prize in a Nigerian game show, Who Wants To Be A Millionaire.
+In April 2014, he won a N1million cash prize in a Nigerian game show, Who Wants To Be A Millionaire.

 Outstanding indigenes were giving like Chief Lere Paimo (Eda Onileola) we’re giving Exemplary Award/Outstanding Recognition.
 Other beneficiaries of the awards/recognition are; Dr Samson Adegoke (Maigida), Late Chief Ogundare Foyanmu (Posthumous Award), Special Award (Entertainment) Mr Abolore Akande (9ice), Alhaji Wale Akorede (Okunnu), Prince Femi Oyewumi, Alhaji Ramoni Akanni, Mr.Ayodeji Adegoke, Benedict Ayoola and others.